mattinelorza/mattinelorza/README.md

 ### Hi there 👋!

-- 📚 I'm currently studying telecommunications engineering
+- 📚 Master of Science on Telecommunications Engineering
-- 💻 I'm currently learning P4 & Python
+- 💻 Learning Python
-- 🤔 I’m looking for help with SDN and P4

 ## Technologies